Enterprise Risk Management

 ChancesR® brings the risk manager to the C-suite.
 By just following the money, now she can identify those exposures (or activities) that may affect company’s financial position (Balance Sheet Exposures) as well as those affecting company’s profitability (Income Statement Exposures).

-ChancesR® has a series of web-based tools that the risk manager (or any person responsible for managing risk in the organization) can use to receive automatic (or man-made) email alerts of new events that can trigger the Activity-Based Risk Management© process.
+ChancesR® has a series of web-based tools that the risk manager (or any person responsible for managing risk in the organization) can use to receive automatic (or man-made) email alerts of new events that can trigger the Insight ERM© process.
 The diagram below shows some examples of those events.

 ChancesR® web-based risk management information system (RMIS)